Sensory CircuitsSecondary students aged 12-14 in grey blazers with house colour ties participating in a sensory circuits activity

 A sensory circuit is a structured series of physical activities designed to provide sensory input and help regulate a child's level of alertness.
 It is commonly used as part of sensory integration interventions in schools, particularly for children with sensory processing disorders or other sensory-related challenges.

-The purpose of a sensory circuit is to organize and regulate a child's sensory system, helping them to reach an optimum level of alertness for learning and participation in daily activities.
+The purpose of a sensory circuit is to organise and regulate a child's sensory system, helping them to reach an optimum level of alertness for learning and participation in daily activities.
 It typically consists of a variety of sensory-based movement activities that target different sensory systems, such as the vestibular, proprioceptive, and tactile systems.

 A sensory circuit may include activities such as using a gym ball, balance beam, or scooter boards to enhance motor skills and balance.
 It may also incorporate activities that provide deep pressure, such as using a weighted vest or engaging in heavy muscle work, to help calm and focus the child.
-The sequence of activities is carefully planned to transition from alerting activities to organizing activities, and finally to calming activities.
+The sequence of activities is carefully planned to transition from alerting activities to organising activities, and finally to calming activities.

 By engaging in a sensory circuit, children are able to engage their senses and develop skills in a structured and supportive environment.
 This can help improve their attention spans, coordination, and overall ability to participate in daily activities.
 It provides a variety of activity ideas that cater to different sensory preferences and promotes sensory integration through consistent pressure and sensory input.

-In summary, a sensory circuit is a series of physical activities aimed at providing sensory input and regulating a child's level of alertness.
+A sensory circuit is a series of physical activities aimed at providing sensory input and regulating a child's level of alertness.
 Its structured approach and incorporation of various sensory experiences help promote sensory integration, supporting children in their development and participation in daily activities.

 Who are Sensory Circuits for?